KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 ::: {.callout-exercise}
 #### Discussion 1: Deciding to use Python

-What are some examples of when you would use python and why?
+What are some examples of when you would use Python and why?
-What are examples of when you wouldn't use python and why?
+What are examples of when you wouldn't use Python and why?

 ::: {.callout-answer}

-At the moment you may not use python for very much unless you are already familiar with it.
+At the moment you may not use Python for very much unless you are already familiar with it.

-You might choose to use python to train a neural network for image recognition, but not for programming a microcontroller where you might use C++, even though circuitpython is available.
+You might choose to use Python to train a neural network for image recognition, but not for programming a microcontroller where you might use C++, even though CircuitPython is available.

 :::
 :::